MicrosoftDocs/azure-devops-docs/release-notes/roadmap/2023/q4features.md

 ### Save Comment Improvements

 In my project, there are some users who only need to contribute to discussions.
-They should not be able to update any other fields.
+They should not update any other fields.

-As a user, when I save a discussion, I should not have to save the entire work item (and run work item rules).
+As a user, when I save a discussion, the entire work item (and run work item rules) should not be saved.

 > [!div class="mx-imgBorder"]
 > ![Save Comment Improvements](media/boards-2022q4-03.png)